-The Health Services Center has a full-time registered nurse (RN) and a full-time licensed practical nurse (LPN) to provide health related services campus-wide.
+One (1) full-time registered nurse and an administrative assistant staff the Health Services Center.
+The Health Services Center is located at the Student Center (Bldg.
+5000, Rm.
+5116).
 Please consult the Catalog for information on health-related student requirements.
-All students, staff, faculty and administrators of the College may utilize the Center's services, which are available Monday through Friday.
+All students, staff, faculty and administrators of the College may utilize the Center's services available Monday through Friday.

-Specific services available at the Health Services Center include:
+The services available at the Health Services Center include:

-- basic first aid for injuries and medical conditions that occur during school time: - assessment and nursing management of chronic health problems based on the client's physician prescribed therapeutic regimen; - annual screening of employees for tuberculosis (TB) as required by law; - screening of students for TB in compliance with public law and school policy; - administration of TB skin test; - immunization program; - immunization audit in compliance with public law and school policy; - Brief Tobacco Intervention program;
+- basic first aid for injuries and medical conditions that occur during school time; - assessment and nursing management of chronic health problems based on the client's physician prescribed therapeutic regimen;\ - annual screening of employees for tuberculosis (TB) as required by law;

-- screening of height & weight, blood pressure, vision, and pediculosis;

-- pregnancy testing and prenatal followup;

-- STD & HIV testing and treatment in partnership with DPHSS;

-- advocacy for persons with disabilities;

-- referral services on health management;

-- counseling on health and health-related issues; and

-- Health education class presentations.
+- screening of students for TB in compliance with public law and school policy; - administration of TB skin test; - immunization program;\ - immunization audit in compliance with public law and school policy; - Brief Tobacco Intervention program; - screening of height & weight, blood pressure, vision, and pediculosis;\ - pregnancy testing and prenatal follow-up;\ - advocacy for persons with disabilities; - referral services on health management; and - counseling on health and health-related issues.

-Services are rendered upon availability of staff and resources.
+\Services are rendered upon availability of staff and resources.